The Competition for Partners in Matching Markets: Introduction

+Our analysis also shows that, in typical cases, the platform should adopt the following policy when it has the ability to choose which side initiates contact: When the two sides have different costs associated with preference discovery, it is optimal to have the side with lower cost reach out.
+On the other hand, if the platform is more concerned with the well-being of one side of the market, it would be optimal to have the other side initiate contact.

-But does a few agents remaining unmatched have any bearing on the stark effect of competition phenomenon?
-A priori it is unclear that this should be the case.
-After all, it is easy to construct matching markets such that some short side agents remain unmatched, but where the short side is nevertheless significantly better off than the long side.\footnote{For instance, consider a densely connected random matching market with the modification that a few agents on the short side have empty (or short) preference lists.
-The latter agents will remain unmatched, but the short side agents will nevertheless have a much smaller average rank for the their partners than the long side agents.} Remarkably, we find that in \emph{random} matching markets there is \emph{no stark effect of competition if some short side agents remain unmatched}.
-We now provide some informal intuition why random matching markets have this property: Clearly, due to the matching constraint the number of unmatched men must be exactly $k$ plus the number of unmatched women.
-Hence, assuming a small imbalance $k$ (the balanced market with $k=0$ being a special case), the number of unmatched agents on the two sides must be nearly the same.
-But the number of unmatched men should grow with $\Rmen$ (the more proposals men need to make in men-proposing DA, the larger the number of men that will reach the end of their preference list), whereas the number of unmatched women should similarly grow with $\Rwomen$ (e.g., one can consider women-proposing DA, and assume --- or prove separately --- that, as usual, the WOSM is close to the MOSM).
-We deduce that we should have $\Rmen \approx \Rwomen$ in the $d \ll \log^2 n$ regime, i.e., there is almost no advantage from being on the short side of the market.
+\paragraph{In which matching markets does being on the short side confer an advantage?} Our analysis uncovers a new principle governing which random matching markets exhibit weak versus strong competition, which appears to generalize well beyond random markets. \begin{principle} A market exhibits weak competition, i.e., being on the short (long) side does not confer a significant advantage (disadvantage) in terms of match quality, if and only if the number of unmatched agents on the short side $\gtrsim$ the imbalance in the market. \end{principle} Before discussing the practical usefulness of this simple principle, we provide some informal intuition for why it holds for random matching markets: Clearly, due to the matching constraint the number of unmatched men must be exactly $k$ plus the number of unmatched women.
+Hence, if and only if (i.f.f.) more than $|k|$ short side agents remain unmatched, the number of unmatched agents on the two sides must be within a factor two of each other.
+But, in a random market, the number of unmatched men should grow with $\Rmen$ (the more proposals men need to make in men-proposing DA, the larger the number of men that will reach the end of their preference list), whereas the number of unmatched women should similarly grow with $\Rwomen$ (one can consider women-proposing DA, and assume that, as is typical, the WOSM is close to the MOSM).
+We then deduce that the average ranks are similar on the two sides of the market if and only if more than $|k|$ short side agents remain unmatched.
+In particular, using the geometric decay of partner ranks suggested by our analysis (see Section~\ref{subsec:detailed-heuristic-picture}), we deduce, e.g., that under imbalance $k = o(n)$, we have more than $|k|$ agents remain unmatched on the short side i.f.f. \# unmatched short side agents $>$ (\# unmatched long side agents)$/2$ i.f.f. $\Rshort \in [(1-o(1))\Rlong,\Rlong]$.